 - Enter your target weights in the squat, bench press, and deadlift in the fields below.

 - We’ll calculate weights for your 1st, 2nd, and 3rd attempt.

-Enter your target weights (3rd attempt) here:
+Enter your target weights (3rd attempt) here and hit enter:

 Note: this calculator is also available for free in our app StrengthLog.

 Where do these numbers come from?